Connect With Us

 Peripheral Vascular Disease – can restrict the blood flow to the feet, and often times lead to amputation of the feet.

-If you have any questions please feel free to contact our office located in Camarillo, CA .
+If you have any questions please contact our office located in Camarillo, CA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Hammertoe is a deformity where the toe becomes bent at the middle joint, causing pain, corns, and difficulty wearing shoes.
 It often results from muscle imbalance, wearing ill-fitting footwear, trauma, or genetic factors.
 Risk of developing a hammertoe increases with age, arthritis, and certain foot shapes.
 When conservative treatments no longer relieve discomfort, surgery may be necessary to realign the toe and restore function.
 Recovery time varies but often includes rest, limited activity, and wearing special footwear until healing is complete.
 A podiatrist evaluates the severity of the deformity, guides the surgical plan, and supports rehabilitation for optimal results.
 If you experience persistent pain or difficulty walking due to hammertoe, it is suggested that you consult a podiatrist to discuss your treatment options.